Architecture Overview

 - Red ring: the root

-<div>gainsring-inset ring-4 ring-red-500/50whenisProductionis true, drawing a red border around the entire window. - Production banner: a fixed, centered banner reading “PRODUCTION CONTEXT ACTIVE” appears at the top of the window (z-index 10000) using
+<div>gainsring-inset ring-4 ring-red-500/50whenisProductionis true. - Production banner: a fixed, centered banner reading “PRODUCTION CONTEXT ACTIVE” at z-index 10000.

 Persistence: prodContexts is stored in ~/.podscape/settings.json under the prodContexts key (an array of strings).
 On app launch, settings_storage.ts merges saved settings over defaults before the renderer hydrates the store.